Foreskin – All You Need To Know

-Foreskin, also known as prepuce, is a natural, retractable skin covering the glans or penis head of the penis in males.
+Foreskin, also known as prepuce, is a natural, retractable layer of skin covering the glans or penis head of the penis in males.
 While most male mammals, including primates, possess foreskins, the practice of circumcision has made it a subject of debate and controversy in many cultures.

 Anatomy of Foreskin

-The foreskin is a double-layered skin that covers the glans penis and is attached to it via the frenulum, a band of tissue that runs along the underside of the penis.
+The foreskin is a double-layered fold of skin that covers the glans penis and is attached to it via the frenulum, a band of tissue that runs along the underside of the penis.
 The outer layer of the foreskin is composed of non-keratinized stratified squamous epithelium, while the inner layer is composed of mucosal tissue.
 The foreskin also contains a rich network of nerves, blood vessels, and lymphatics, making it a highly sensitive and erogenous part of the male anatomy.

 Functions of Foreskin